 Sexual and Reproductive Health Training

 Completely led by current students, WISER offers sexual and reproductive health training sessions to hundreds of youth in Muhuru Bay each year.
-These sessions take place in local primary schools and cover pregnancy and disease prevention, partner communication, menstrual hygiene, and more.
+These sessions take place in local primary schools and cover pregnancy and disease prevention, partner communication, menstrual hygiene, how to access and use contraceptive options, and more.
 Through these sessions, youth are equipped to better address their own health needs and the WISER girls leading the sessions learn valuable leadership skills while increasing the visibility of female leaders.